mongodb/docs/source/includes/access-create-user.rst

-To run |local-cmd-name|, a user must have access that includes the :authaction:`createUser` action on the database.
+A user must have :authaction:`createUser` :ref:`action

-To grant a role to a new user, the user granting the role must have access that includes the :authaction:`grantRole` action on the role's database.
+<security-user-actions>` on a database to create a new user on that
+database.

+A user must have the :authaction:`grantRole` :ref:`action
+<security-user-actions>` on a role's database to grant the role to another
+user.